ward/run/_posts/2022-01-16-slovenia-trip.md

 plan your own, feel free to shoot me a message.

-Parting parting parting note: As you perhaps can tell, the photos are compressed down a bunch to save bandwidth.
+Parting parting parting note: As you perhaps can tell, the photos are compressed down a bunch to save bandwidth (yours and mine).
 If you want any in better quality, I do still have the originals.

 [heatmapgoals]: {{ site.baseurl }}{% post_url 2021-05-21-heatmap-goals %} "Heatmap Goals (21 May 2021)"